kole1337/comp2211-2023-24/README.md

 ### Recomeded specs:

-16 GB or mpre of ram is favored when large datasets are handled
+16 GB or more of ram is favored when large datasets are handled

 Application use: